-mitigate risks Ongoing monitoring of patient fer through a variety of sources Escalation of adverse incidents the internal and external governance processes Review of performance by Execure members on a weekly basis Monthly Performance Report to Board Appropriate escalation and mana policies and procedures are in plaregularly reviewed Joint working with external partrepathways and design improveme 12 hour breach monitoring Cluster reviews of 12 hour breach undertaken.
-Presented at A and I board and SIRI (if required) Every 12 hour breach is incident and has a timeline undertaken to themes for shared learning Themes from timelines/cluster reare discussed weekly with comm NHS England and LCFT SOP in place for management of patients (recently reviewed and side in the second and side is the second and second and side is the second and sec arough itive Team trust if it is a straight it is a strai Per linked risks.
-Risk mitigation action plans are a Actions to be carried out ppended to each of the linked risks and are reviewed by the Divisions on an on-going New procedures to be introduced for creating a safe environment to cohort high risk mental health patients - 27/09/2018
+Ongoing monitoring of patient feedback through a variety of sources Escalation of adverse incidents through internal and external governance processes Review of performance by Executive Team members on a weekly basis Monthly Performance Report to Trust Board Appropriate escalation and management policies and procedures are in place and regularly reviewed Joint working with external partners on pathways and design improvements 12 hour breach monitoring Cluster reviews of 12 hour breaches undertaken.
+Presented at A and E Delivery 12 hour breach monitoring Cluster reviews of 12 hour breaches undertaken.
+Presented at A and E Delivery board and SIRI (if required) Every 12 hour breach is incident reported and has a timeline undertaken to identify themes for shared learning Themes from timelines/cluster reviews Theries from timelines/cluster reviews are discussed weekly with commissioners, NHS England and LCFT SOP in place for management of high risk patients (recently reviewed and up-dated)

+- Per linked risks.
+Risk mitigation action plans are appended to each of the linked risks and are reviewed by the Divisions on an on-going basis with assurances being provided to Divisional meetings.
+Ongoing - New procedures to be introduced for creating a safe environment to cohort high risk mental health patients 27/09/2018

 Title: Aggregated Risk: Failure to adequately manage the Emergency Capacity and Flow system.
 Trust-wide/ Divisional Trust-wide Identified in BAF Risk ID BAF/05 Title The Trust fails to earn significant autonomy and maintain a positive reputational standing as a result of failure to fulfil regulatory requirement defined in the NHS Constitution and relevant regulations (Risk to safety).
 ID 1810 Current Status Live Risk Register - all risks accepted Opened 05/07/13 Initial Rating Likelihood: 5 Consequence: 3 Total: 15 Current Rating: Likelihood: 5 Consequence: 3 Total: 15 Target Rating: Likelihood: 3 Consequence: 3 Total: 9 Risk Handler: Tony McDonald Risk Owner: John Bannister Linked to Risks: 908 - The inability to provide performance and patient care due to low medical staffing levels within the ED department - (12) 7587 - There is a risk that patient's in ED at RBH are not always receiving optimal care due to a lack of embedded clinical systems- (12) 7108 - Extreme escalation areas open in response to capacity issues in ICG - (8) What is the Hazard: Lack of bed capacity across the Trust can lead to extreme pressure resulting in a delayed delivery of the optimal standard of care across departments.
 At times of extreme pressure this increase in the numbers of patients within the emergency pathway makes medical/nursing care difficult and impacts on clinical flow.
-What are the risks associated with the Hazard: of the en on priva Delay in Delays in standard senior re Delay in Potentia Potentia Increase Lack of d being managed on trolleys in the corridor areas mergency /urgent care departments impacting cy and dignity. administration of non-critical medication.
-In time critical patient targets (four hour d, stroke target, sepsis six, and access to early eview for trauma patients). patient assessment al complaints and litigation.
-If for increase in staff sickness and turnover. in use of bank and agency staff to backfill. capacity to meet unexpected demands.
-In safe and timely transfer of patients What • Daily staff capacity assessme nt Where are the no control over the number of attendees
+What are the risks associated with the Hazard: of the er on priva Delay in Delays ir standard senior re Delay in Potentia Potentia Increase Lack of o being managed on trolleys in the corridor areas mergency /urgent care departments impacting cy and dignity. administration of non-critical medication.
+In time critical patient targets (four hour d, stroke target, sepsis six, and access to early eview for trauma patients). patient assessment all complaints and litigation.
+If for increase in staff sickness and turnover.
+It is in use of bank and agency staff to backfill.
+Capacity to meet unexpected demands.
+In safe and timely transfer of patients What Daily staff capacity assessment nt Where are the no control over the number of attendees